hreypar/hicproraw-to-bedpe/README.md

 ## Acknowledgements ##

-- This [SO post](https://stackoverflow.com/questions/4675755/how-to-save-with-a-particular-variable-name?rq=1) exemplifying how to save an object when its name is in a string variable.
+- This [SO post](https://stackoverflow.com/questions/4675755/how-to-save-with-a-particular-variable-name?rq=1) exemplifying how to save an object when its name is in a string variable was originally used, however [saveRDS()](https://www.r-bloggers.com/how-to-save-and-load-datasets-in-r-an-overview/) was later favoured.

 ## Author ##